codemanas/cm-blocks-docs/docs/progress-bar.md

 #### Dimensions and Motions
 ![Progress Bar Dimensions and Motions ](img/progress-bar/dimensions-and-motions.jpg)

-The time duration of the Progress Bar can be adjusted from the first option.
+The time duration of the Progress Bar can be adjusted from the duration option.

-Height/Thickness of Progress Bar can be adjusted from the second slider option.
+Height/Thickness of Progress Bar can be adjusted from the height option.
+For the vertical layout this option works as width.

-Third option is to set the border radius of Progress bar.
+Border radius option enables to set the border radius of Progress bar.